GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 .. noteadvanced:: Import process can take a while.
 GRASS is a topological
           GIS.
-It means that importing vector data doesn't mean only converting data from one data format to another, but mainly coverting from simple feature model to GRASS topological model, see figure bellow.
+It means that importing vector data doesn't mean only converting data from one data format to another, but mainly converting from simple feature model to GRASS topological model, see figure bellow.

           .. figure:: images/grass7-topo.png